m3nt0r/cakephp-handlebars-view/README.md

 ### Notes

+- Handlebars templates are served and consumed raw, just like the Javascript version.
-- This view won't magiacally transform your CakePHP Helpers to Handlebars Helpers.
+- This view won't magically transform your CakePHP Helpers to Handlebars Helpers.
 - The focus was on creating and parsing reusable/shareable snippets.
 - I probably wouldn't try to write the main layout template in Handlebars.
-- Handlebars templates are served and consumed raw, just like the Javascript version.

 ### Upgrading

-The vendor files are managed by Composer so it should only be a matter of typing `composer update`.
+The vendor files are managed by Composer so it should only be a matter of typing:

+`composer update`